ndrnmnk/DeadRTSP/README.md

 # DeadRTSP

-A minimalistic RTSP server in Python designed to work with all FFmpeg-supported video formats*, supporting both TCP and UDP, and capable of serving multiple clients simultaneously.
+A minimalistic RTSP server in Python designed to work with all FFmpeg-supported video formats, supporting both TCP and UDP, and capable of serving multiple clients simultaneously.

-*if input is audio-only, only certain codecs work.
-Create an issue if you need support for one

 > [!IMPORTANT]
 > Seeking is unstable.
 Only certain clients and transport methods work.
-Test with each individual client before using
+Test with each individual client before using.
+> Also, audio-only streaming is in beta.
+If your audio can't be played with this server and ffplay client, create an issue.

 ### Features